Neloreck/redux-cbd/README.md

 <hr/>

-Typescript decorators\annotations and abstract classes for <a href='https://github.com/reduxjs/redux'> redux</a>. <br/>
+Typescript decorators\annotations, utils and abstract classes for <a href='https://github.com/reduxjs/redux'> redux</a>. <br/>
 Adds various utility annotations such as @Single, @EntryPoint, @Connect or @Wrapped. <br/>
 Allows you to write class-based declarations of your data storage with strict and predictive typing. <br/>
-Enforces oop mixed with functional style (all key features and implementation of redux remains the same).
+Enforces oop mixed with functional style (all key features and implementation of redux remains the same). <br/>
+Adds Type/Reflect utils for runtime typechecking.

 Intended to be used with react-redux.